AmanK2004/BestLLMTeam23/README.md

 BestLLMTeam23 – USC LLM Sharing App
 CSCI 310 • Software Engineering • Team 23 (Jobless Dreamers)

+Improvements Since Project 2.4 (Sprint 2.5 Enhancements)

+During Sprint 2.5, our team implemented significant functionality upgrades, architectural improvements, and UX refinements beyond the capabilities delivered in Project 2.4.
+These additions were based on missing requirements identified by the customer (TA) as well as new competitive features requested during user-feedback discussions.

+The major improvements delivered in this sprint include:

+1. Enhanced State Management & Page Transition Stability

+We redesigned state handling across the app to eliminate data loss and provide a smoother, more professional user experience.

+Improvements:

+Preserved scroll position when switching between major tabs.

+Persisted search filters, sort preferences, and form inputs across navigation.

+Implemented ViewModel + SavedStateHandle architecture for consistent state restoration.

+Eliminated stale content caused by desynchronized Room database reads/writes.

+Reduced UI lag and jitter during screen transitions.

+Result: Navigation now feels stable, predictable, and polished, with significantly fewer user frustrations.

+2. Version History Tracking for Posts, Prompts, and Comments

+We added a complete content versioning system to match competitor platforms and improve content transparency.

+Improvements:

+Database schema now stores multiple versions of edited posts, prompts, and comments.

+UI entry points allow users to open version history from any edited item.

+Each version includes timestamps and sequential version labels.

+Added foundations for future diff-view functionality.

+Result: Users can review and trust the evolution of shared content, improving platform reliability and accountability.

+3. Bookmarks & Saved Content Library

+We introduced a new engagement feature allowing users to save meaningful content for later.

+Improvements:

+Added one-tap bookmarking for posts and prompts.

+Built a dedicated Saved Library screen.

+Added filters for content type, tags, and LLM categories.

+Synced bookmarks with Room persistence for app-restart consistency.

+Result: Users can easily revisit helpful posts and prompts, improving long-term engagement.

+4. Drafts & Anonymous Posting for Prompts

+Project 2.4 supported drafting/anonymous posting only for discussion posts; this sprint extended the same workflow to prompts.

+Improvements:

+Added a Drafts tab for prompts, mirroring the functionality for posts.

+Implemented anonymous prompt publishing options.

+Ensured draft prompts are private and invisible to community feeds.

+Preserved existing private-post behavior.

+Result: Users can develop prompt ideas more freely and publish anonymously when desired.

+5. Fuzzy Search for Post Full-Text Search

+We improved the discoverability of posts by adding a dynamic fuzzy-search algorithm.

+Improvements:

+Developed a DP-based fuzzy-matching algorithm to detect partial terms and near-matches.

+Supports substring detection of long technical terms (e.g., “ThisIsAVeryLongTechnicalTerm”).

+Added UX improvements including highlighting matched text in search results.

+Integrated tuning options to reduce noise and prevent inaccurate matches.

+Result: Search now feels flexible and intelligent, returning relevant results even with incomplete terms or typos.

+6. Additional UI, Testing, and Stability Enhancements

+Beyond feature additions, we strengthened internal architecture and reliability:

+Improvements:

+Added unit tests, instrumentation tests, and regression tests for new code paths.

+Improved UI responsiveness across multiple screens.

+Conducted performance profiling on long-body fuzzy searches.

+Reduced race conditions through improved coroutine and repository design.

+Result: The application is more robust, more testable, and closer to production-ready quality.

+Project 2.4 Description

 Overview

 BestLLMTeam23 is an Android application that allows USC students to: